ibm-cloud-docs/monitoring/api/python-client.md

 {:note: .note}

-# Using a Python client to make Sysdig REST API calls
+# Using a Python client
 {: #python-client}

 You can use the [Python Client ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/draios/python-sdc-client){:new_window} to manage the {{site.data.keyword.mon_full_notm}} service.
 The client is also known as the **sdcclient**.
 {:shortdesc}

-## Installing the Python client
+## Step 1.
+Installing the Python client
 {: #python-client-install}